x09sa/newhub/README.md

 # newhub

-## this my project to learn git & github
+## this is my project to learn git & github